- What is British Citizenship?

-Form AN requires detailed information to assess your personal eligibility for British citizenship, such as information regarding your employment and residency.
+Form AN requires detailed information to assess your personal eligibility to apply for naturalisation, such as information regarding your employment and residency.

 For those who are applying to naturalise as the spouse of a British citizen, you must provide evidence of your relationship.
 Similarly, you will need two referees to sign the form and must provide their information.

-Do I need a referee to support my British Citizenship application?
+Do I need a referee for British Citizenship application?

-Yes, your British Citizenship application must include the details and confirmation of two referees as part of the process of British naturalisation.
-The reason for this is that your referees ought to verify that the information you have provided to the Home Office is factually correct and honest.
+Yes, your citizenship application must include the details and confirmation of two referees as part of the process of UK naturalisation.
+The reason for this is that your British citizenship referees should verify that the information you have provided to the Home Office is factually correct and honest.
 Your referees must sign your Form AN, as without these signatures your application will be deemed invalid.

-You are required to have known both of your referees for at least three years prior to submitting your British Citizenship application and at least one of your referees must hold a professional role such as a teacher, doctor, Minister of Religion or is a member of a professional body.
+You are required to have known both of your referees for at least three years prior to submitting your citizenship application and at least one of your referees must hold a professional role such as a teacher, doctor, Minister of Religion or is a member of a professional body.